About Lifestyle Lift

 According to Surgery.org, one of the primary concerns regarding minimally invasive surgical procedures are that they’re a one-size-fits-all solution to a very individualized problem.
 In other words, it’s very likely that not all Lifestyle Lift patients will experience the same results.
 In addition, most modern facelifts utilize “short incisions” during their procedures—the difference being that most of these are handled by surgeons with a significant level of expertise.

-With this said, Lifestyle Lift practitioners may not be as highly trained as a board certified plastic surgeons, which may cause some safety concerns for patients.
+With this said, Lifestyle Lift practitioners may not be as highly trained as board-certified plastic surgeons, which may cause some safety concerns for patients.

 The American Society for Aesthetic Plastic Surgery states that over 125,000 standard facelifts were performed in the US in 2011 alone.
 From those numbers, it’s obvious there’s a demand for surgical methods to achieve a younger looking face, and it’s understandable that many interested consumers are lured by Lifestyle Lift’s promise of a less invasive (and less costly) procedure.